 This blog post isn’t looking at the modelling per se, but concentrates on the very different outcomes we are seeing across Europe, and looking at some of the reasons why.

-The UK Select Committees’ report into UK Government Covid failures
+The UK Select Committees’ report into UK Government Coronavirus Covid failures

 The UK parliamentary Health and Social Care, and Science and Technology Committees have just jointly published their substantial report criticising the many errors made by UK Government in its handling of the Covid crisis.
 It praised, justifiably, the excellent strategy (early risk investment) and deployment of vaccines.
 But its own timing is as questionable as that of any it seeks to criticise.